-CCN: Stands for Complex Communication Needs; an individual who has difficulty expressing their wants, needs, and ideas using speech alone.
+CCN: Stands for Complex Communication Needs; The difficulty expressing one's wants, needs, and ideas using speech alone.

 Communication partner: Any person who could interact with another person.
-For AAC users, a communication partner may be someone who models language on their AAC tool (to help the person with CCN learn language) or assist the learner communicate with alternative access (ex: partner assisted scanning or low-tech eye gaze).
+For AAC users, a communication partner may be someone who demonstrates language on their AAC tool (to help the person with CCN learn language) or assists the learner with communicating with alternative access (ex: partner assisted scanning or low-tech eye gaze).
 AAC users benefit from interactions with other AAC users and non-AAC users.

 Communication display: The screen, page, or picture that provides the symbol options a learner can use to access vocabulary.
 Communication displays can be static (i.e., does not change when a symbol, word, or letter is selected), dynamic (i.e., changes when a symbol, word, or letter is selected), or a combination of the two.